(NOTE REGARDING THIS SAMPLE FILE: Some of the hyper-links in this file

 If you also own 10% of company XYZ, and ABC owns another 10%,

-you may also control company XYZ, unless some other player or
+you will also control company XYZ, unless some other player or

 corporation owns 20% or more of XYZ.